ggnkua/zest/docs/drivers.md

 ## GEMDOS drive stub

-The GEMDOS drive stub installs and lets the Linux host manage the [GEMDOS drive].
+The GEMDOS drive stub program `gdstub.prg` is required when you are using the GEMDOS drive not as the boot device.
-It is available in two forms:
+In that case, place the program in the `AUTO` folder of the actual boot device.

- - Loaded from the bootsector when booting on the drive;
+This program is not necessary when booting on the GEMDOS drive.
- - Explicitly executed from another boot drive's `AUTO` folder.
-The program can be found on the zeST archive as the `drivers/gdstub.prg` program file.